CollinAlpert/Java2DB/README.md

 Every service *must* extend `BaseService`.

 That's it!
 Now we can get data from the database using the services using simple methods like `getById` and so on.\
 As you can see from the example, custom methods can be defined in the respective service using the `getSingle` or `getMultiple` methods provided by the `BaseService`.

 The last thing you need to do is give Java2DB access to your database.
-Set the static variables `HOST`, `DATABASE`, `USERNAME`, `PASSWORD`, `TIMEOUT` (in seconds) and optionally `PORT` of the `DBConnection` class to achieve possibility of connection.
+You do this by passing a `ConnectionConfiguration` object into each service, thus telling it how to access your database.

 ## Features